 Elsewhere in the Accessible Information Standard further examples of ‘formats’ include plain text, HTML, PDFs, British Sign Language, video, Easy Read and audio (on CD or as an MP3 file), Braille and Moon (similar to Braille).

-To get a clearer idea of what a format is in accessible information, I listed the formats mentioned in the Accessible Information Standard, to try and find ways of grouping them.
+I listed the formats mentioned in the Accessible Information Standard, to try and classify them.
 One type was easier to define as they were methods to transmit or store information digitally.
 These are e mail, HTML, PDFs, video and audio (on CD or as an MP3 file).
 So I’ll call these ‘digital formats’.

 Other accessible information formats